eqqn/eqqn.github.io/_posts/2019-05-23-ECSC_France.md

-# European Cyber Security Challenge Incident 3615 Forensics
+# ECSC France - Incident 3615

 The annual European Cyber Security Challenge holds a competition for selection of candidates.